bensutherland/amplitools/20_docs/README_denovo_SNPs.md

 ### 06. Rename samples in BCF file ###
-For simplicity, it is suggested to rename samples from the <run_name><IonCode>.fastq.gz format to a more common sample name that will fit with downstream analyses.
-It is also suggested that this be done before filtering to not let it affect the per locus genotype rate (for example), as there may be some low quality samples present, for example negative controls or odd samples that are easier to identify and remove with the improved samplename.
+Rename samples from the <run_name><IonCode>.fastq.gz format to a sample name that is usable for the project and will fit with downstream analyses.
+Do this step before filtering, so that you can remove negative control samples (etc) easily, so that these don't affect filters.

 ```
 # Identify the samples in the dataset